R. S. R. Fitter: Work

 Fitter wrote many books and was active in various areas relating to nature and conservation.
 His wife Maisie was a colleague and collaborator on many of his researches.
 They were joint authors of The Penguin Dictionary of British Natural History (1967).

 His son, Alastair Fitter, is a professor of biology at the University of York.
 They collaborated on three books: Guide to the Countryside (1984); Field Guide to the Freshwater Life of Britain and NW Europe (1986); and Wild Flowers of Britain and Ireland (2003).
 In 2002 father and son jointly authored a paper in Science analysing the changing phenology of plant flowering times due to global warming.

-He wrote the Collins Pocket Guide to British Birds (1952), which started a series of field guides by various authors, setting a style which was helpful to the inexperienced observer by the way it was organised and explained, placing short texts alongside pictures.
+He wrote the Pocket Guide to British Birds (1952), which started a series of field guides by various authors, setting a style which was helpful to the inexperienced observer by the way it was organised and explained, placing short texts alongside pictures.
 This had birds grouped according to habitat, size and colour, rather than the biological classification which traditional books had done.
 His Pocket Guide to Wild Flowers (with David McClintock, 1956) had pictures grouped by colour for easier identification.
 His Fontana Wild Flower Guide (1957) showed which plants might be found in different counties.

 He was heavily involved with nature conservation organisations including the Council for Nature, the International Union for Conservation of Nature and the Fauna and Flora Preservation Society (now Fauna and Flora International) where he was Honorary Secretary.
 He also served on the councils of the RSPB and the British Trust for Ornithology, and founded the Berkshire, Buckinghamshire and Oxfordshire Naturalists' Trust.
 In 1968 he was one of the founders of the British Deer Society, which aimed to help with study, management and control.

 He was also involved in the search for the Loch Ness Monster, being a director of the Loch Ness Investigation Bureau.